diyjac/AgileTrainer/README.md

 4. Update trainer with multiple models for re-enforment training?
    - Get a model that knows how to drive a track train a new model

+## NOTE:

+Accuracy in the training is not a good indicator if your model will do well on the track!
+Only performing well on the track is a true measure of the model's performance.

 ## Have fun!